allenhuffman/HauntedMansionTextAdventure/PARSER_README.md

 ## Overview

-The Haunted Mansion Text Adventure uses a sophisticated two-stage parsing system that transforms natural language commands into executable game actions.
-The parser has evolved from a simple verb-noun system to support multi-word item names, smart matching, and disambiguation.
+The Haunted Mansion Text Adventure uses a sophisticated multi-stage parsing system that transforms natural language commands into executable game actions.
+The parser has evolved from a simple verb-noun system to support multi-word item names, reverse-matching strategies, smart disambiguation, and unified text formatting throughout the game.

 ## Architecture

 ### 1. Parse.js - Core Command Parser
-The main parser class that handles initial command tokenization and verb-noun extraction.
+The main parser class that handles initial command tokenization and verb-noun extraction with enhanced multi-word support.

 ### 2. ItemMatcher.js - Smart Item Matching
-An intelligent matching system that finds items based on partial names, synonyms, and contextual clues.
+An intelligent matching system with reverse-matching strategy that finds items based on partial names, word sequences, and contextual clues.

+### 3. TextUtils.js - Unified Text Formatting
+A shared utility that ensures consistent natural language formatting across room descriptions, item lists, and disambiguation messages.

-### 3. Command Router System
+### 4. Command Router System
 A collection of specialized handlers that process different types of commands (movement, inventory, item manipulation, etc.).

 ## Parsing Pipeline